About River Bend Conservation Area

 In the early 1900s, Hatchville was dominated by large dairy farms, and this property was part of Sunnyside Farm.
 Earlier, at the turn of the 19th century, a wool fulling mill was operated here, reprocessing old woolen material.
 According to a survey funded by the Falmouth Historical Commission, the site constitutes the only documented wool fulling mill in Falmouth.

-After The 300 Committee bought the property, the sellers continued for several years to operate their kennel business, named River Bend after the turn in the river that flows below the house and kennel barn.
+After The 300 Committee bought the property, the sellers continued for several years to operate their kennel business, named River Bend after the turn in the river that flowed below the house and kennel barn.

 In 2011, the kennels closed and the buildings on the property were razed, except for the ceramic silo, a unique structure that community members wished to save.
 A funding campaign undertaken by this group raised enough money to restore the silo in 2013 and create a maintenance fund for its future upkeep.